matteoguida/Belle-II-Analysis/README.md

 ### Installing

-You can recreate the conda environment used for this analysis with
+You can recreate the conda environment used for this analysis with:

 ```
 conda enf create -f environment.yml